mr5z/ExLang/README.md

 A `service` has behavior, mutable state, and dependencies.
 It is the only declaration type that participates in dependency injection.
 Services are identified by reference, not by value.
 Two instances of the same service are distinct objects.

 Fields are private by default.
 Public state is exposed via explicit properties.
+Methods are public by default; use `@Hidden` to keep a method internal.

 ```
 service Counter {